Table of Contents

 • Smaller rewards centered on profit generation

-On the other hand, the primary focus for an Entrepreneur includes:
+On the other hand, the primary focus for an entrepreneur includes:

 • Business innovation